Hikenace56/Work-Graph/README.md

-# Work-Graph
+# Description
-This program calculates the work done by a force with changing application line, using the Trapezoidal rule.
+This program calculates and plots the work done by a force with changing application line, using the Trapezoidal rule.
+The user is prompted to enter the coefficients of the polynomes representing the force and the angle.
+They can then save their data to use it later.